lmr97/extrem/README.md

     git clone https://github.com/lmr97/extrem
     cd ./extrem
     ```

+2. **Get API credentials**.
+Send me an email or message on GitHub, and I'll reply with a JSON file containing the info you'll need to generate access tokens.
+Once you have that file, ensure it's named `credentials.json` and is located in the repo's root directory.

-2. Set up the Python virtual environment.
+3. Set up the Python virtual environment.
 There are a few options available to do so:

     <u>**Poetry**</u> (*prefered*): This program uses [Poetry](https://python-poetry.org/docs/) for Python dependency management, so if you have it installed, all you need to do is run `poetry install`.